pymc-devs/pymc-examples/examples/time_series/Time_Series_Generative_Graph.myst.md

 :::{post} March, 2024
 :tags: time-series,
 :category: intermediate, reference
-:author: Juan Orduz and Ricardo Vieira
+:author: Jesse Grabowski, Juan Orduz and Ricardo Vieira
 :::

 +++

 In this notebook, we show how to model and fit a time series model starting from a generative graph.
-In particular, we explain how to use {func}`~pytensor.scan.basic.scan` to loop efficiently inside a PyMC model.
+In particular, we explain how to use {func}`scan <pytensor.scan.basic.scan>` to loop efficiently inside a PyMC model.

 :::{admonition} **Motivation**
 :class: note

-Why would we do that, instead of just using {class}`~pm.distributions.timeseries.AR`?
+Why would we do that, instead of just using {class}`~pymc.distributions.timeseries.AR`?
 What are the benefits?

 The pre-built time series models in PyMC are very useful and easy to use.
 Nevertheless, they are not flexible enough to model more complex time series models.
 By using a generative graph, we can model any time series model we want, as long as we can define it in terms of a generative graph.
 For example:

-- Auto-regressive models with different noise distribution (e.g. {class}`~pm.distributions.continuous.StudentT` noise).
+- Auto-regressive models with different noise distribution (e.g. {class}`~pymc.distributions.continuous.StudentT` noise).
 - Exponential smoothing models.
 - ARIMA-GARCH models.
 :::